KacyUmana/cse15l-lab-reports/LabReport2.md

 ---
 ## Part 3: Learned from Lab
-In Lab 2, something I learned that I previously did not know were of the `ssh` command.
+In Lab 2, something I learned that I previously did not know was the `ssh` command.
 I knew of others such as `git clone` and `cat`.
 I've never really had much experience in working with remote servers; however, during this lab I was able to learn what the `ssh` command is and how to use it.
 I now know that `ssh` allows for remote login and remote execution of commands on a server or another computer over a network.
 Moreover, it is commonly used for securely accessing and managing remote systems, it encrypts data and provides authentication to ensure secure communication.